whbyaoi/BTCShadow/README.md

 + Add to monitor.
 Add the selected address to another monitor.

 ## Graph page
-When call *Update bound page* function of monitor, it will create a corresponding graph page in center.
+When call ___Update bound page___ function of monitor, it will create a corresponding graph page in center.
 Each monitor corresponds to each graph page.
+The bound graph page will be removed if corresponded monitor is removed.

 ![two graph types](Images/two graph types.png)
 Graph page aims to show the graph of bitcoin data in isomorphic or heterogeneous form.

 In an isomorphic graph, white node represents account and cyan line represents flow of bitcoins.

 In a heterogeneous graph, white node represents account, yellow node represents transaction, green line represents the flow of bitcoins from transaction to account, red line represents the flow of bitcoins from account to transaction and purple line represents the bidirectional.

 ![graph](Images/graph.png)